-- This is also known as “Goonininup”, it is from the time of colonial government of Western Australia.
-It was use as the allocated station for the Aboriginal people from the Swan River area, they are the Noongar People.
+- This is also known as “Goonininup”, it is from the time of the colonial government of Western Australia.
+It was used as the allocated station for the Aboriginal people from the Swan River area, they are the Noongar People.

-- It was reconstructed as contemporary place for residential, commercial and public areas.
-They house 28 apartments, two restaurants and three floors of offices.
+- It was reconstructed as a contemporary place for residential, commercial, and public areas.
+They house 28 apartments, two restaurants, and three floors of offices.

-- They restored it to four floor levels pedestrian bridge connected to multi-level parking, landscape, vehicular tunnels and insfrastructure and a new dock.
+- They restored it to a floor-level pedestrian bridge connected to multi-level parking, landscape, vehicular tunnels and infrastructure, and a new dock.

-- Preventing the Swan River of entering the harmful runoff by this new storm water drainage and landscape.
+- Preventing the Swan River from entering the harmful runoff by this new stormwater drainage and landscape.